afni/afni_doc/devdocs/cmake_build/build_docs.rst

 -  One build to rule them all… it configures itself for Linux or Mac systems so you don't have to tweak it for your specific system.
-This works for Clang, icc,gcc (the latter most frequently used)
+This works for Clang, icc, gcc (the latter most frequently used)

 -  Dependency management: as part of the previous point, you can detect and build against dependencies on your system.
 Alternatively you can